Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 * All amps will **Blowout!** causing them to explode, dealing very light damage and knocking up any players within 10 yards into the air.
 This is the only way to dodge **Blaring Drop!,** which is a ring that grows outward (Artificer/Queen), dealing lethal damage to anyone caught by it.

 ## Strat
-* As a group, it needs to be clearly defined and agreed upon what Amps are getting clicked on/what order.
-While it is ultimately up to each player to make sure they get over the Echoes, a good plan on which way to move/etc is necessary for group success.
+* As a group, it needs to be clearly defined and agreed upon what players are draining Amps.
 * Tanks need to be aware of positioning as well, as the boss does a frontal and powers up any Amps nearby (15 yards).
 * It is very likely you will get overlaps of the following: Faulty Zap during an Echoing Chant, or Sound Cannon during an Echoing Chant.
-In either case, the targeted players should get away from everyone else to make their movements easier.
-Immunities/big movement is very helpful at this time.
 * Same thing with the bombs.
 Range should be the ones hitting these for the most part, as they might be hard to reach sometimes and are high priority, but you do get a damage buff for hitting these, so melee shouldn't be afraid to help with them.
-* For the **Hype Hustle**, just pick an Amp to pop yourself up with.
-Doesn't seem to be a limit on how many can use one pop, at least on Heroic.
+* For the **Hype Hustle**, Amps will Blowout! one by one, illustrated by them having a lit up blue circle around them.
+Movement speed should be used here to get to each Amp.
 # Stix Bunkjunker - Boss 4
 * Main mechanic is Rolling Rubbish.
 Random players will be turned into a big ball.
 Boss spawns garbage piles throughout the fight.
 You have a bar that keeps track of garbage you've ran over.
 Can run over small garbage/hyenas at first, then bigger garbage/scrapmasters.
 * Boss summons an increasing amount of Doomsplosives.
 These need to be ran over by a large enough Rolling Rubbish, or they wipe you.
 Need a full bar basically to run them over.